mindee/doctr/README.md

 result = model(doc)
 ```

-To make sense of your model's predictions, you can visualize them interactively as follows:
+To interpret your model's predictions, you can visualize them interactively as follows:

 ```python
 result.show(doc)